Supporting siblings through a stillbirth

-Studies have identified the three most important ways to help children who have lost a sibling:
+Studies have identified the 3 most important ways to help children who have lost a sibling:

-- Keep the memory of the baby alive in the family.
+- keeping the memory of the baby alive in the family.

 Explaining what has happened

 You may find it too difficult to talk about your baby’s death at first.
 If you’re worried you won’t be able to get the words out without breaking down, ask a relative or someone close to your child to talk to them for you.
-They’ll need to explain that you’re too upset to talk right now, but love them very much and will talk about it when you’re ready.
+They will need to explain that you’re too upset to talk right now, but love them very much and will talk about it when you’re ready.
 Try to also remember that children sometimes hide their sadness to protect their parents.

-What you tell your children depends not only on their age but also on past experiences of death and any religious beliefs.
-With children of any age it’s best to use simple terms – if they want more details they will ask.
+What you tell your children depends on their age but also on past experiences of death and any religious beliefs.
+With children of any age, it’s best to use simple terms – if they want more details they will ask.
 If your family has a religious belief, you may have your own way of explaining about what you believe happens after death.
 You may want to speak to your religious leader about the best way to support your children.
 They may have questions about what will happen to the baby.
 These questions may be challenging, but it is best to answer them as honestly as possible.

-Children will often not respond at the time but then mull facts over and ask questions days or weeks later, often in seemingly random situations.
-Answer them again honestly and openly.
-Do not be afraid to show your emotions; likewise let them cry.
+Children will often not respond at the time but then think about everything and ask questions days or weeks later, often in seemingly random situations.
+Try to answer them again honestly and openly.
+Do not be afraid to show your emotions and let them cry if they want to.

-They may worry that you will die or your partner will die too, especially if their mother is still in hospital.
+They may worry that you will die or your partner will die too, especially if their mum is still in hospital.
 Reassure them that this is very unlikely to happen.

 Children’s reactions to death